binazgreat/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 Task6-Write a program that prints all possible different combinations of two digits.
 Task7-Write a function that checks for lowercase character.
 Task8-Write a function that prints a string in uppercase followed by a new line.
+Task9-Write a function that prints the last digit of a number.